Board of Directors

 Shiho Ito, Treasurer

-Shiho Ito is a community volunteer and founding director of Pueblo Nuevo Development, the grass-roots community development group that began in 1992 and in 1999 founded Camino Nuevo Charter Academy.
+Shiho Ito is a community volunteer and founding member of Camino Nuevo Charter Academy.
+She was a founding director of Pueblo Nuevo Development, the grass-roots community development group that began in 1992 and in 1999 founded Camino Nuevo Charter Academy.
 As an immigrant and English learner, she is passionate about educational access and equity.
 Ms. Ito has led outreach initiatives at Larchmont Charter School, chaired the education committee at Ikar, an egalitarian Jewish community, and organized a non-profit foundation to support Millikan Middle School Math Academy.
 Prior to the birth of her children, she worked in film production and acquisitions for the Japanese market.
 She earned her undergraduate degree from Yale University where she majored in English and East Asian studies.